benoitparis/mob/README.md

 ## Real-time crowd interactions server on top of distributed streaming

-MOB consists of a websocket server, serviced by actors, that communicate to each other through distributed streaming with Flink and benefit from its low-latency map-reduce capabilities.
+MOB consists of a WebSocket server, serviced by actors, that communicate to each other through distributed streaming with Flink and benefit from its low-latency map-reduce capabilities.

-A particular setup of stream processing enables controlling the colocation of system input and output, thus allowing messages to be routed to their intended recipients.
+A particular setup of stream processing enables controlling the co-location of system input and output, thus allowing messages to be routed to their intended recipients.

 It is my opinion that this can enable crowds to interact with themselves; And that it opens a relatively easy pathway to try and test new ways to scale real-time multi-user experiences to massive sizes.